ARCHIMED-platform/ArchimedLight.jl/docs/src/getting_started.md

 # Getting Started

-This page is the shortest path from a fresh checkout to a first light simulation.
+This page is the shortest path to your first light simulation.
 It uses the bundled coffee example from `example_2/`, which is also the source of the image on the home page.

 ![Coffee example scene](assets/coffee_scene.png)

 ## What This Example Covers

-- reading a Java-style `config.yml`
+- reading parameters from files, using a `config.yml` as the single source of truth for file paths and model options
 - loading a scene from `.ops` and `.opf`
 - loading functional-group models from YAML
 - reading one meteo step